carbon-design-system/sveld/README.md

 Generated JSON includes `"binding": "readonly"` or `"binding": "writable"` for annotated props.
 Unannotated props omit the field.

 This is documentation only.
 Generated `.svelte.d.ts` prop types do not change.
 TypeScript cannot express Svelte binding direction reliably.

-For stable output, generated `events` arrays are emitted in deterministic sorted order.

 ### `@type`